Type Ia supernova Hubble diagram with near-infrared and optical observations

-Although analysis of the optical LCs is not the main goal of this paper, all SNe with LCs that allow stretch fitting were also analyzed.
-This analysis was performed because it may be relevant and of practical interest for SN cosmology.
+To put the optical properties of the SN in our new sample in the context of other SNe~Ia, all objects with LCs that allow stretch fitting were also analyzed.
+This analysis was also performed because it may be relevant and of practical interest for SN cosmology.
 For many current and future high-redshift SN samples only the rest-frame $B$ and $V$ band are in the optical window.
-The redder bands are red-shifted in the NIR and are/will be unavailable.
+The redder bands are red-shifted in the NIR and are or will be unavailable.
 The UV part of the spectrum is red-shifted to the optical, but the UV properties of SNe~Ia are much less understood and the peak magnitudes appear to have larger intrinsic scatter \citep{2010ApJ...721.1608B,2010ApJ...721.1627M,2013ApJ...779...23M}.
 Given this, it is interesting to study how well the SN~Ia standard candle can be calibrated when only rest-frame $B$ and $V$ observations are available, now with much larger sample of nearby SNe.
 In addition, with this large sample of high-quality LCs we can study the SN intrinsic $B-V$ color at $t_{B_\mathrm{max}}$, $(B-V)_{B_{\mathrm{max},0}}$, which is important for estimating the dust extinction in the SN host galaxies.